SubZtep/vite-plugin-pug/README.md

  ~~After Rollup~~ I started to use _**Vite**_ recently but this is not a reason to leave my beloved template format behind.
 Its [lack of active](https://github.com/marlonmarcello/vite-plugin-pug) Pug plugins made me make one quickly.
 It does the job to me, I will extend it when I need it. :suspect:

  If it doesn't match with your setup please [start a new discussion](https://github.com/SubZtep/vite-plugin-pug/discussions/new) about it, I'm interested to see other workflows.
-If something is simply not working please [raise an issue](https://github.com/SubZtep/vite-plugin-pug/issues/new). **PRs certainly welcome!** (.❛ ᴗ ❛.)
+If something is simply not working, please [raise an issue](https://github.com/SubZtep/vite-plugin-pug/issues/new). **PRs certainly welcome!** (.❛ ᴗ ❛.)